MFurkanYaman/KMeansWeb-Lib-vs-NoLib/README.md

 ## K-Means Algorithm

-### What is K-Means?
+### What is the K-Means Algorithm?

-K-Means is one of the most popular clustering algorithms, which is an unsupervised learning method.
-The algorithm aims to partition a dataset into a certain number of clusters, grouping each data point with its nearest cluster.
-The primary goal is to divide the data into clusters and identify a central point (centroid) for each cluster.
+K-Means is one of the most popular clustering algorithms in unsupervised learning.
+This algorithm aims to group a dataset into a predefined number of clusters by associating each data point with its nearest cluster center.
+The primary goal of the algorithm is to partition the data into clusters.

-### How K-Means Works
+### Steps of the K-Means Algorithm

-1. **Determining the Number of Clusters (K)**:
+1. **Determining the Number of Clusters (K value)**:
-    The user predetermines the K value, which defines how many clusters will be created in the dataset.
+    The K value, which is pre-determined by the user, defines the maximum number of clusters to be tested in the dataset.

-2. **Randomly Selecting Initial Centers**:
+2. **Random Selection of Initial Centroids**:
-    The algorithm selects random K centers close to the data points as the initial starting points.
+    The algorithm randomly selects K centroids, located near the center of the data points, as starting points.

-3. **Assigning Each Point to the Nearest Center**:
+3. **Assigning Each Point to the Nearest Centroid**:
-    Each data point is assigned to the nearest center, forming a cluster.
-Euclidean distance is typically used as the distance measure.
+    Each data point is associated with the nearest centroid and assigned to that centroid’s cluster.
+The distance metric used is typically the Euclidean distance.

-4. **Updating Centers**:
+4. **Updating Centroids**:
-    The centers of the clusters are recalculated by averaging the data points within each cluster.
-This helps define the clusters more accurately.
+    The new centroids are calculated by taking the average of all the data points in each cluster.
+This helps to better define the clusters.

 5. **Reassigning and Updating**:
-    Data points are reassigned based on the new centers, and steps 3 and 4 are repeated until the cluster centers stop changing.
+    Data points are reassigned based on the updated centroids, and steps 3 and 4 are repeated until the cluster centroids no longer change.

-6. **Termination**:
+6. **Termination of the Algorithm**:
-    The algorithm ends when the cluster centers remain fixed or the maximum number of iterations is reached.
+    The algorithm terminates when the cluster centroids remain stable.

+### Example:
+In a K-Means algorithm applied to a 2-dimensional dataset:
+- Initially, 3 clusters are defined (K = 3).
+- The algorithm groups the data points around 3 randomly selected centroids and iteratively updates these centroids to find the most optimal clusters.

 ### Example:
 When applying the K-Means algorithm to a 2D dataset: